smkatz12/CS230_DAA/README.md

 # CS230_DAA
-CS230 course project on implementing a vision-based detect and avoid (DAA) system
+Code for CS230 course project on implementing a vision-based detect and avoid (DAA) system.

+### Getting set up with X-Plane 11
+The files in this repository require...